Home » The Bible and Beyond Podcast

 The podcast explores historical and spiritual questions about Jesus, gender, women, salvation, healing, and the meaning of life in a series of interviews with scholars who are able to unlock mysteries from extra-canonical books, forgotten scriptures, so-called ‘gnostic’ gospels, and the Bible.
 In some cases, their discoveries leave us feeling somewhat uneasy, because they don’t fit with what we’ve been told through the ages.
 On the other hand, the scholars keep uncovering a kind of deep intimacy with Jesus — his love for humanity and his love for God.
 It’s a liberating message, inspiring us to let go of some heavy, unnecessary church-baggage and consider what these texts might mean for modern-day followers of Jesus.

-Subscribe on iTunes, Google Play, Stitcher, and TuneIn.
+Subscribe on iTunes, Spotify, Google Play, Stitcher, and TuneIn.

 In Shepherd of Hermas, Elliott finds distinguishing Christian feature: the poor are to be honored.
 All of us – slaves and masters – should be servants to God.

 Barry’s deep love of both the Old Testament (Hebrew Bible) and New Testament inspires us to listen in new ways to familiar texts as well as the ones we’re not so aware of.

 ... the strange-sounding Dialogue of the Savior is much more down-to-earth than people realize ... the characters in the story [seem like] people we’d enjoy talking to today.

 Talking to Celene Lillie about the Nag Hammadi collection helps us understand how these ancient writers made such important connections with their own readers, and then why that makes them so valuable for us today.